How to decide on what kind of freelance writer website you should build

 The double-edge sword of Tumblr is that it hosts your site for free.
 The downside of that is that when Tumblr goes down, your site goes down; it’s up to Tumblr to get it back up again.
 Because you are “renting” Tumblr to host your site for free as opposed to “owning” your site on a platform like WordPress, customer service isn’t personalized.
 Worse, if Tumblr makes updates to its platforms, your theme may be incompatible with it and you’ll have to search and/or buy one again.

-Tumblr is more a content curation platform, not content creation.
-Though it’s made steps to become less weird, it’s still not a longform writing platform.
+Tumblr is more of a content curation platform, rather than a content creation platform.
+Though it’s made steps to become less weird, it’s still not a long-form writing platform.
 It’s used by many writers as a distribution platform to promote their own work that is hosted elsewhere.
-However, if you use Tumblr as your main site, it’s easy for other people on Tumblr to find you, follow you and like or reblog your posts via the platform.
+However, if you use Tumblr as your main site, it’s easy for other people on Tumblr to find you, follow you, and like or reblog your posts via the platform.